Align Your Practice

-If you’ve wondered how your practice name could affect your branding and business’ future success, you’re not alone.
-We frequently get questions about practice naming, and a surprising amount of our website’s traffic comes from searches by dentists looking for help with naming their practices.
+At Practice Cafe, we frequently hear questions about practice naming, and a surprising amount of our website’s traffic comes from searches by dentists all over the world looking for help with naming their practices.
 We’re talking thousands and thousands of hits!
 Our creative, experienced content strategy team enjoys brainstorming for the free practice naming help that we offer.
-This is an updated version of a practice naming guide that we first posted in 2007, then updated in 2013, 2016, and now in 2019.
+This is an updated version of a dental practice naming guide that we first posted in 2007, then updated in 2013, 2016, and now in 2019.
 My, how time flies!

-Your business name can immediately help align your services and marketing with potential customers’ needs.
-Before you decide on a practice name, we recommend determining the kind of practice you want.
-Do you have a personal practice philosophy or a practice mission statement or essential intent that you’ve put into words?
+Your business name can immediately help align your services and value proposition with potential customers’ needs.
+Before you decide on a practice name, we recommend determining the kind of practice you want to run.
+Do you have a defined personal practice philosophy, or a concise practice mission statement or essential intent that you’ve put into words?
 Have you done enough demographic research to understand what will likely appeal to the community where you’ll be practicing?
-Your approach to naming your practice should be heavily influenced by its location.
-When you have a good grasp of your practice vision, your target market, and the competition, you’re better equipped to add a practice naming endeavor to the mix.Learn about demographics
+Your approach to naming your dental practice should be heavily influenced by its location and the surrounding area.
+When you have a good grasp of your practice vision, your target market, and the current competition, you’re better equipped to add a practice naming endeavor to the mix.Learn about demographics

 If you’re setting up shop in a community where you grew up and people know your last name, you might already have some goodwill there.
-This is especially the case for practices with family members working together.
+This is especially the case for dental practices with family members working together.
 If your name is new or unfamiliar in the area, we suggest borrowing from existing goodwill.
-Find out names and concepts that could instantly make your practice sound familiar and endear you to potential patients.
+Find out names and concepts that could instantly make your practice sound familiar and endear you to prospective patients.
 Is the community or neighborhood name something you could incorporate into your practice name?
 Is there a big park or landmark nearby that the locals value?
 What about a great school?
-Taking advantage of existing goodwill can add equity to your brand that you otherwise wouldn’t have when you’re just starting out.
-Researching the area can also inform you of what to avoid pursuing as a theme or idea for your dental practice’s name.
+Taking advantage of existing goodwill can add equity to your practice brand that you otherwise wouldn’t have when you’re just starting out.
+Researching the area can also inform you of what to avoid pursuing as a theme or idea for your dental office’s name.

 Speaking of dental taglines, if there’s room for one in your logo composition, a short phrase that encapsulates your practice philosophy can further personalize your logo, bolster your branding, and help differentiate you from the competition.
 Beware of using “dentistry” or “dental” repeatedly between your practice name and logo.
 The goal is to capture as much meaning in as few words as possible.
 Short and memorable is best!
 Whenever possible, avoid practice names that are hard to pronounce or even harder to spell.
+(This includes your name.)
 Sometimes people are tempted to change the spelling of a word to be clever or unique, but this can backfire if people in your target market don’t understand the intended meaning or can’t remember the intentional misspelling.

-Possible Questions for Brainstorming
+Possible Questions for

 What is close to your office?
 Any widely recognized landmarks or notable geographic features?